Florida SSI Disability Benefits Lawyer

 There are three different disability income programs administered by the Social Security Administration – Social Security Disability Insurance (SSDI), Disabled Widow/Widower Benefits and Supplemental Security Income (SSI).
 Each provide income to disabled individuals, but they have distinct qualifications and separate funding sources.

-What Are the Qualifications for SSI?
+What Are the Qualifications for Supplemental Security Income Benefits?

 Like SSDI, one qualification for SSI is a medical disability that prevents you from performing work and thereby limiting your ability to support yourself with earned income.
-However, SSI does not base eligibility on an individual’s work history, like SSDI.
+However, Supplemental Security Income does not base eligibility on an individual’s work history, like SSDI.
 Instead the program is based on financial need and is also available for anyone who is disabled, including children and individuals who are blind or over the age of 65.

 Where Does Funding for SSI Come From?